limapedro12/FSI_Cybersecurity/LOGBOOK2.md

 ## Ataques

 This exploit was used to grant temporary root access for Android.
-This only worked on Google Pixel 6 and certain versions Galaxy S22.
-Dirty Pipe was finally patched on May 2022 security update on Pixel 6.
+This only worked on Google Pixel 6 and certain versions Samsung Galaxy S22.
+On Google Pixel 6, the Dirty Pipe exploit was finally patched on May 2022 security update.